 Great Places supports customers to exchange homes through mutual exchange, in accordance with the Tenancy Standard.
-Customers seeking to transfer to another Great Places home will be encouraged to register for mutual exchange and we will provide advice and assistance, in line with eligibility criteria and statutory guidance.
-Decisions to grant or refuse a mutual exchange will be communicated with customers and landlords, in line with the standards and timescales outlined in the guidance.
+Customers seeking to transfer to another Great Places home will be encouraged and assisted to register for mutual exchange and we will provide advice and assistance, in line with eligibility criteria and statutory guidance.
+Decisions to grant or refuse a mutual exchange will be communicated with customers and landlords, in line with the standards and timescales outlined in the mutual exchange guidance notes.